jweisman/exl-cloudapp-api-proxy/README.md

 allowed_apps =  # Optional list of allowed apps
 allowed_inst_codes =  # Optional list of allowed institution codes
 ```

-Then run the following:
+4. Run the following to deploy the CloudFormation template.
+The output will include the URL of the proxy and the identifier of the API keys secret.
 ```
 $ npm run deploy
 ```

-The output will include the URL of the proxy and the identifier of the API keys secret.
-You can update the secret by creating a JSON file with the institution codes and API keys as name/value pairs, and then running the command listed in the output, for example:
+5. Update the secret by creating a JSON file with the institution codes and API keys as name/value pairs, and then running the following command, for example:
 ```
-aws secretsmanager put-secret-value --secret-id arn:aws:secretsmanager:us-east-1:ACCOUNT_ID:secret:ExlApiProxy/ApiKeysSecret-XXXX --secret-string file://apikeys.json
+$ echo '{"01_MYINST":"l7xx......"}' > apikeys.json
+$ npm run update-keys --file=apikeys.json
 ```

 The Angular component in [this Gist](https://gist.github.com/jweisman/7cb7b298a191206dfa985cd7f9fb5df6) can be added to a Cloud App and used to test the proxy.
 Don't forget to add the proxy URL to the [`contentSecurity` section of the manifest](https://developers.exlibrisgroup.com/cloudapps/docs/manifest/).